alokbindd/StyloKart/README.md

 This project was developed as part of my learning journey in Django, inspired by the educational content of [TechWithRathan](https://www.youtube.com/@rathankumar).

 While the core e-commerce structure was learned through guided instruction, the application logic refinements, feature enhancements, and full production deployment on AWS (Elastic Beanstalk, RDS PostgreSQL, and S3 for media storage) were implemented independently.

 ---

-## License

-This project is for learning and portfolio use.
-Adjust license as needed for your case.

----